Cheri Huber

 Cheri Huber (born c.
 1944) is an American meditation teacher in the Sōtō School of Zen Buddhism tradition.

 Biography

 Huber is the founder and guiding teacher of Zen Monastery Peace Center located in Murphys, California, which was constructed in 1993.
 The plot of land was purchased in 1987, with 320 acre.
 She was raised in the San Francisco Bay area and claims to have studied Zen under Jay DuPont.
 Writer Anna Kaplan says that Huber had once desired to live in a cabin in the woods in isolation of the world, but was encouraged by another teacher to teach Zen.
 The name of this teacher is not named.
 She founded her first Zen center in 1983 in Mountain View, California, which has since moved to Palo Alto under the name Palo Alto Zen Center.
 In 1997, Huber founded Living Compassion, a nonprofit organization dedicated to peace and service.
+Huber's current center, Four Acre Zen Center (FAZC), is located in Sequim, WA.